ben-aaron188/rgpt3/README.md

 - [update] 29 Nov 2022: the just released [davinci-003 model](https://beta.openai.com/docs/models/gpt-3) for text completions is now the default model for the text completion functions.
 - [minor fix] 3 Dec 2022: included handling for encoding issues so that `rbindlist` uses `fill=T` (in `gpt3_completions(...)`)
+- [update] 23 Dec 2022: the embeddings functions now default to the second generation embeddings "text-embedding-ada-002".

 ## Citation